justHman/PPE_DETECTION/README.md

 A worker is classified as **SAFE** when:
 - ✅ All selected PPE items are detected within the worker's bounding box
-- ✅ Each item meets the confidence threshold
+- ✅ None of the "no_*" items related to the required PPE are detected

 A worker is classified as **UNSAFE** when:
 - ❌ One or more required PPE items are missing
-- ❌ Missing items are displayed below the worker's bounding box
+- ❌ "no_*" items related to the required PPE are detected

 ---